filki/SRNA/README.md

 # Steam Review Analysis System

 A comprehensive web application for analyzing Steam game reviews, built with Flask and modern data analysis tools.
+Much of the work is AI-generated, mostly by Claude Sonnet 3.5.

 ## Features